 First of all, Boonstra & Boelens define self-organisation in urban development as “initiatives for spatial interventions that originate in civil society itself, via autonomous community-based networks of citizens, outside government control.”
 (Boonstra & Boelens, 2011, p.
 100).
 This specific definition of self-organisation conflicts with the notion of participation, since the organisation of people serves an internal group.
 Schreurs & Kuhk (2014) indicate that this organisational form indeed highly depends on internal factors, such as human capacity, leadership, creativity and intelligence, but never develops in complete isolation.
 It also builds on external factors, such as the government, public opinion or economy.
 Taking into account the reality that self-organisation is always intrinsically interwoven with external factors, we follow the definition Horelli et al (2014).
 They redefine self-organisation as being part of the more extravert practice of participation, complementing and standing up to formal top-down or staged participatory processes.
-In design concerned with city-making, we will thus not separate citizen-organised or bottom-up participation from more staged forms of participation, but consider the borders between the two forms as blurring within the broader area of Participatory Design.
+Where design is concerned with city-making, we will thus not separate citizen-organised or bottom-up participation from more staged forms of participation, but consider the borders between the two forms as blurring within the broader area of Participatory Design.
 Citizen self-organisation is then one, more self-organised end of PD.
 This type of PD takes as a starting point individuals or groups who assemble to share knowledge and experiences, generate collective ideas and actions, and use those to transform their imaginations about (spatial) design, which - in -turn - again have the potential to transform the groups and locations addressed (DiSalvo, Clement, Pipek, 2012; Schreurs & Kuhk, 2014).

 Second, the word citizen self-organisation presupposes that every group of people who self-organise are citizens.
 This concept is not sufficient when dealing with immigrants and refugees, which form a great part of the homeless community.
 Also, it does not include the role of objects in these self-organisation activities.
 Many other concepts have been developed to refer to PD tapping into self-organisation, without explicitly using the term citizen self-organisation and taking into account the material aspects, characteristic to design processes.
-Manzini has discussed Design for Social Innovation which involves sharing and thus opening up social resources (e.g. competences) that may or may not already exist in a certain community among citizens and designers, to reach a certain goal (Manzini & Rizzo, 2011).
-DiSalvo & Pipek (2013) discuss Community based PD as design that is intensely intertwined with communities in diverse settings, in settings that include - but also go beyond - formal organisational structures.
-A range of authors have discussed infrastructuring as building long-term working relations with diverse actors over time, focussing on a community setting in which artefacts have a place, instead of on the particular artefact itself (e.g. Pipek and Wulf, 2009).
+Manzini has discussed Design for Social Innovation, which involves sharing and thus opening up social resources (e.g. competences) that may or may not already exist in a certain community among citizens and designers, to reach a certain goal (Manzini & Rizzo, 2011).
+DiSalvo & Pipek (2013) discuss community based PD as design that is intensely intertwined with communities in diverse settings, in settings that include - but also go beyond - formal organisational structures.
+A range of authors have discussed infrastructuring as building long-term working relations with diverse actors over time, focusing on a community setting in which artefacts have a place, instead of on the particular artefact itself (e.g. Pipek and Wulf, 2009).
 All these categories take into account self-organisation in the processes of social innovation, community formation and infrastructuring.
-However, we feel that there is a value in the context of this book in referring explicitly to self-organisation, to reveal the particular dynamics that take place when self-organisation takes form and when design taps into self-organisation.
+However, we feel that there is value in the context of this book in referring explicitly to self-organisation, to reveal the particular dynamics that take place when self-organisation takes form and when design taps into self-organisation.
 We will thus explicitly name the activity of ‘self-organisation’ - which can involve citizens, non-citizens, people and non-people - within these processes.